Sun Pisces Tarot Moon

 The red and blue colors of the background are opposite ends of the color spectrum symbolizing a complete sequence.

-For these reasons, tarot card Moon is often associated with fear and dread because it symbolises our entry into new and original territory.
+For these reasons, tarot card Moon is often associated with fear and dread because it symbolizes our entry into new and original territory.
 Here in the realm of the Moon we are privy to the guidance of Gods, ancestor spirits and past life experiences that speak out of inner darkness to warn, advise and guide.
 Tarot Moon and Pisces therefore represent a solvent.

 Through a study of the three decan cards that the Moon oversees we realize this period has the potential to be an optimistic view of change leading to happiness for the future.